 Extractions are always our last option — saving your smile is our number one priority.
 However, a problematic tooth is sometimes more trouble than it's worth.
 Your doctor may recommend an extraction as the best way to get your oral health back on the right path.
 With gentle techniques, and local anesthesia or sedation, decaying teeth can be removed to alleviate your discomfort or to make room for dental implants, a bridge, or another type of tooth replacement.

 There's no need to keep covering up your mouth if a missing tooth is leaving a gap in your smile.
 With a dental bridge, the space left behind by one, or several, missing teeth can be permanently covered.
 The bridge is attached to your teeth on either side of the gap, so it won't slide around when you eat or speak.
 Your bridge also won't stand out from the rest of your smile —it can be color-matched to blend with your other teeth.
-Keep your teeth from shifting and reduce the risk of bone loss and problems with your bite by asking your dentist about a bridge.
+Keep your teeth from shifting and reduce the risk of bone loss and problems with your bite by asking your cosmetic dentist in Bankers Hill about a bridge.
 Schedule a consultation today to see if a dental bridge can help you complete your smile!

 Dentures are a removable, affordable solution that can complete your smile after missing one or all of your natural teeth.
 To ensure a natural look and feel, most dentures are made of a combination of acrylic and metal and are custom-crafted for a comfortable fit.
 Looking to see if dentures are right for you?
 Schedule a consultation to find out if a set of full or partial dentures can restore your bite.
 It's about time you got back to living your life with a smile.